 - Continuous: This is continuous recording. - Motion detection: Video is recorded when the motion is detected. - Alarm: Video is recorded when the alarm is triggered via the external alarm input. - Motion | Alarm: Video is recorded when the external alarm is triggered or motion is detected. - Motion & Alarm: Video is recorded when motion and alarms are triggered at the same time. - Face Detection: Video is recorded when a face is detected.
-See "Face detection" on page 33 for more information. - Cross line: Video is recorded when the pre-defined line on-screen in crossed.
-See "Cross line detection" on page 37 for more information. - Intrusion Detection: Video is recorded when an intrusion is detected.
-See "Intrusion detection" on page 39 for more information. - Scene Change detection: Video is recorded when a change in the camera scene is detected.
-See "Scene change detection" on page 42 for more information. - 5.
+See "Face detection" on page 38 for more information. - Cross line: Video is recorded when the pre-defined line on-screen in crossed.
+See "Cross line detection" on page 42 for more information. - Intrusion Detection: Video is recorded when an intrusion is detected.
+See "Intrusion detection" on page 43 for more information. - Scene Change detection: Video is recorded when a change in the camera scene is detected.
+See "Scene change detection" on page 46 for more information. - Region entrance detection: Video is recorded when someone enters a predefined area. - Region exiting detection: Video is recorded when someone go out from a predefined area. - Unattended baggage detection: Video is recorded when the object is left in a pre-defined area. - Object removal detection: Video is recorded when the object is removed from a pre-defined area. - 5.
 If you enable "Customize", click the day of the week required.
-For period 1, set the start and end times during which you want the camera to begin and end recording.

-From the drop-down list box, select one of the record types to record (see the list above).

-Repeat for additional periods in the day.
-Up to eight time periods can be selected.

-Note: The eight time periods cannot overlap.

-- 6. Set the recording periods for the other days of the week if required.

-Click Copy to copy the recording periods to another day of the week. - 7.
+For period 1, set the start and end times during which you want the camera to begin and end recording. - From the drop-down list box, select one of the record types to record (see the list above). - Repeat for additional periods in the day.
+Up to eight time periods can be selected. - Note: The eight time periods cannot overlap. - 6.
+Set the recording periods for the other days of the week if required. - Click Copy to copy the recording periods to another day of the week. - 7.
 Click OK and Save to save changes.